Melanie Verwoerd

 Verwoerd was elected as a Member of Parliament for the African National Congress (ANC) during the first democratic elections in South Africa in 1994, and re-elected in 1999.
 In 2001, she was appointed as the South African Ambassador to Ireland, a position she held until 2005.
-Between 2007 and 2011 she was the Executive Director of UNICEF Ireland.
-In 2007, Verwoerd was awarded with the Irish Tatler International Woman of the Year award.
+Between 2007 and 2011 she was the executive director of UNICEF Ireland.

-Early life
+Early life and education

-Fourie was born in Pretoria, but grew up in Strand and Stellenbosch.
+Melanie Verwoerd was born Melanie Fourie on 18 April 1967 in Pretoria, but grew up in Strand, Western Cape, and Stellenbosch.
 She was brought up in what she described as a middle-class, conservative and Calvinist Afrikaner household, with both her parents being academics.
 She is of Dutch descent.
 She described her parents as both being supporters of the ruling National Party.

-In 2005, she described her youth in Stellenbosh as growing in an almost all-white world, as the only black South Africans she saw were servants as under apartheid, Stellenbosh was reserved for whites.
-She described her youth as: "Usual Afrikaner story, grew up in a very traditional Afrikaans household, white schools, white church-Dutch Reformed-white neighborhood".
-Fourie's ancestors took part in the Great Trek of 1835-1840 when a number of Boers as the Afrikaners called themselves at the time left the British Cape Colony to go inland to found the two Boer republics of the Orange Free State and the South African Republic (commonly known as the Transvaal Republic).
-To be a descendent of the Boer Voortrekkers is considered to be a great honor in Afrikaner culture.
+In 2005, she described her youth in Stellenbosch as growing in an almost all-white world, as the only black South Africans she saw were servants as under apartheid, Stellenbosch was reserved for whites.
+She described her youth as: "Usual Afrikaner story, grew up in a very traditional Afrikaans household, white schools, white church-Dutch Reformed-white neighbourhood".
+Fourie's ancestors took part in the Great Trek of 1835-1840 when a number of Boers, as the Afrikaners called themselves, at the time left the British Cape Colony to go inland to found the two Boer republics of the Orange Free State and the South African Republic (commonly known as the Transvaal Republic).

+To be a descendant of the Boer Voortrekkers is considered to be a great honour in Afrikaner culture.
 Like most Afrikaners, her family's rise to middle class status was only recent as she recalled: "My grandparents were farmers, working a subsistence farm about the size of a small Irish one; they had a few cows, pigs and vegetables.
 My grandmother was an enormously important part of my life.
 She was a typically strong, but tiny, Afrikaner woman -- absolutely fearless, very aware of her Trekker history in South Africa.
 I loved her to bits".